 6. Tile Envy

 Beautiful tiles are everywhere!
 Lisbon has some of the most unique and stunning facades.
-From inside themetro stations to apartment buildings, azulejos are a unique feature to Portugal and one of the many reasons people are flocking to Lisbon right now.
+From inside the metro stations to apartment buildings, azulejos are a unique feature to Portugal and one of the many reasons people flock to Lisbon.
 Azulejos can be geometric or tell a detailed story like a mural.

 7. Culture and Fado